-Revaluation reserve of financial assets measured at FVTOCI includes the cumulative net change in the fair value.
+Revaluation reserve of financial assets measured at FVTOCI includes the cumulative net change in the fair value until the derecognition.

-The Bank did not apply any reclassification adjustments relating to components of other comprehensive income.
-For financial instruments measured at fair value through other comprehensive income, the Bank has recognized an impairment loss in accordance with IFRS 9, which is shown in the Revaluation reserve.
+The Group did not apply any reclassification adjustments relating to components of other comprehensive income.
+For financial instruments measured at fair value through other comprehensive income, the Group has recognized an impairment loss in accordance with IFRS 9, which is shown in the Revaluation reserve.